um-grex/grex-docs/content/english/specific-soft/nwchem.md

 ## Introduction
 ---

-[NWChem](https://nwchemgit.github.io/) is a Scalable open source solution for large scale molecular simulations.
+[NWChem](https://nwchemgit.github.io/) is a Scalable, massive parallel open source solution for large scale molecular simulations.
 NWChem is actively developed by a consortium of developers and maintained by the EMSL located at the Pacific Northwest National Laboratory (PNNL) in Washington State.
 The code is distributed as open-source under the terms of the Educational Community License version 2.0 (ECL 2.0).

 ## System specific notes
 ---

-On the Grex software stack, NWChem is using OpenMPI 3.1 with Intel compilers toolchains.
-To find out which versions are available, use **module spider nwchem**.
+To find out which versions of NWChem are available, use **module spider nwchem** .

-For a version 7.2.2, at the time of writing the following modules must be loaded:
+For a version 7.2.2, and using the local _SBEnv_ software stack, at the time of writing the following modules must be loaded:

 {{< highlight bash >}}
 module load arch/avx512 intel-one/2024.1 openmpi/4.1.6